jacobo-r/office-automation-feasibility-test/README.md

 If you’d like, I can provide:
 	•	A tiny Node or Python test server that accepts the WebSocket binary (for local testing), or
 	•	A .bat launcher that starts OpenOffice with the --accept flag and runs this script automatically.

-⸻

-Would you like me to generate that .bat launcher next so you can test it in one double-click?